StarRocks/starrocks/docs/en/sql-reference/sql-functions/bitmap-functions/subdivide_bitmap.md

 ## Description

-Split a large bitmap into multiple sub-bitmaps.
+Splits a large bitmap into multiple sub-bitmaps.

-This function is mainly used to export bitmap.
-When the bitmap is too large, it will exceed the upper limit of the packet size of the Mysql protocol.
+This function is mainly used to export bitmaps.
+Bitmaps that are too large will exceed the maximum packet size allowed in the Mysql protocol.

 This function is supported from v2.5.